alxtross/alextrosstestloop/README.md

-# Test task from Alex Tross #
+# Test task from Alex Tross
-## Comments ##
+## Comments

-* Because you requires "performance" and "architectural integrity", I decided to not use any JS/PHP framework except Bootstrap.
+* Because you require "performance" and "architectural integrity", I decided not to use any JS/PHP framework except Bootstrap.
 Any framework will be slower.
 And native JS/PHP is more safe in terms of scalability when you do not know in what environment it will be used.
 * I choose to implement all the logic on the client side just because this is the common way of doing such apps current days.
 So I use PHP for super simple proxy script only.
 If I had access to a server side implementation, I'd go further and remove the server side completely by using JSONP, so this JS app can be used as a widget on any web site even is user has no access to a server side.
 * I do not use any loaders because it works fast enough even when I fetch 96 results (I tested it on a slow connection as well)
 * I do not display total_avg_rating, because it is not correct, I suppose.
 It depends on the threshold, but it should independable I think.
 If user select 5 rating reviews to display, they will see average rating of 5 - that is not correct I think - it should be calculated through all reviews.